RayCarrot/RayCarrot.RCP.Metro/README.md

     <img src="img/main_artwork.png" width="400">
 </p>

 Rayman Control Panel is an open source community project created by [RayCarrot](https://github.com/RayCarrot).
-The purpose of this program is to unify existing game patches and fixes, as well as allowing extended configuration, for all PC Rayman games.
+It acts as a launcher for your Rayman games, and also aims to unify existing game patches and fixes, as well as allowing extended configurations.
+It also provides a modding environment for modifying game files and creating and downloading mods.
 This program does not come with any games and requires the user to have them installed.
 For certain games it is possible installing them through the program using a game disc.

 Check out the [wiki](https://github.com/RayCarrot/RayCarrot.RCP.Metro/wiki) for documentation on the project and its features.